 Set aside one hour for your visit or stay until night to get this shot.

-Top of the Rock has wheelchair and is collapsible stroller friendly.
+Top of the Rock has wheelchair access and is collapsible stroller friendly.

 Professional photography and tripods are not allowed.